 When I first started baking cheesecakes I quickly discovered that cream cheese is quite an expensive ingredient, and this fun new hobby was absolutely not budget-friendly.
 At the time, the costs for the ingredients for a simple cheesecake added up to €16.
 So I turned to making my own cream cheese which is much more affordable and actually not that difficult.
-And moreover, there aren't any unwanted ingredients added to improve shelve life.
+And moreover, there aren't any unwanted ingredients added to improve shelf life.

-Two usefull tips before I sign off: 1.
-Be sure to use plain organic full-fat yogurt, because commercial and low-fat yogurt don't work too wel for this.
+Two useful tips before I sign off: 1.
+Be sure to use plain organic full-fat yogurt, because commercial and low-fat yogurt don't work too well for this.
 2. If you want to make a cheesecake with homemade cream cheese, start two days before you want to serve your cheesecake.
 That gives you enough time to get the right consistency for the cream cheese and to let the cheesecake set in the fridge.

 - Place a large square of clean cheesecloth over a bowl, and pour the yogurt onto it.

 - Bunch the ends of the cloth together, either by making a knot or using an elastic band or string.

 - Suspend the bundle over a large bowl - I attach mine to a wooden spoon and hang it on two hooks, but get creative and do what works for you.